 It really was beautiful here.

-I quickly glanced toward Gran and Jennifer, but they’d already turned back around in their seats.
-I looked back at Jakob and saw him chuckling.
+I glanced toward Gran and Jennifer, but they’d already turned back around in their seats.
+Jakob was chuckling when I returned my gaze to him.

 My stomach fell, and I steeled my expression against letting my feelings show now.
 This was what I risked.
 The way he sent my pulse pounding with a look.
 The way he riled me up because he liked how I reacted.
 The way he somehow made me want him and want to throttle him at the same time.